gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 ## Overview

-Buck converters use a switching element, inductor and capacitor to convert an input voltage into a **lower** output voltage.
-It is a type of _switch-mode power supply_ (SMPS).
+_Buck converters_ are a particular topology of [switch-mode power supply](/electronics/components/power-regulators/switch-mode-power-supplies-smps/) (SMPSs) that use a switching element, diode (or second switch), inductor and capacitor to convert an input voltage into a **lower** output voltage.

 {{% figure src="buck-converter-basic-schematic.svg" width="600" caption="The basic schematic of a buck converter.
 SW1 is typically a MOSFET switched by control logic (not shown)." %}}